 By SHERWIN DE VERA

-BAGUIO CITY — Apart from the onerous loan agreement, other controversies continue to surface in relation to the P4.3 billion Chico River Pump Irrigation Project (CRPIP).
+BAGUIO CITY — Apart from the onerous loan agreement, other controversies continue to surface about the P4.3 billion Chico River Pump Irrigation Project (CRPIP).
 For this project, the first and biggest soft loan package offered by China to the Philippines, the Duterte government has trampled the principles of free and prior informed consent (FPIC) and thus the rights of indigenous peoples.

-Spanning the easter part of Kalinga to the western part of Cagayan provinces, the China-funded pump irrigation facility will affect the Pinukpuk and Magaogao Ancestral Domains in the Kalinga municipality of Pinukpuk.
-Its pump house is located in Katabbogan within the domain of Pinukpuk, and the canals will traverse Pinococ within Magaogao teritory.
+Spanning the eastern part of Kalinga to the western part of the Cagayan provinces, the China-funded pump irrigation facility will affect the Pinukpuk and Magaogao Ancestral Domains in the Kalinga municipality of Pinukpuk.
+Its pump house is located in Katabbogan within the domain of Pinukpuk, and the canals will traverse Pinococ within the Magaogao territory.

 CPA secretary general Sarah Dekdeken states that the National Irrigation Administration (NIA) has failed to respect FPIC and the guidelines that govern the process.
 She cites the non-disclosure of the loan agreement provisions and the start of construction activities even before the issuance of the Certification Precondition for the project by the National Commission on Indigenous Peoples (NCIP).

 The CPA leader pointed out that both are “grave breaches of the policy and principles provided under the NCIP guidelines on the conduct of the FPIC.”

 The National Irrigation Administration Region 2, the proponent of the project, applied the Certification Precondition (CP) on September 22, 2014, with the NCIP Cordillera office.
 CP is a “certificate issued by the NCIP…. attesting to the grant of [FPIC]… after appropriate compliance with the requirements provided in the Guidelines.”